trello-archive/hearsay/README.md

 Usage:

-    this.watch(target, 'foo.bar.baz', callback)
+    this.subscribe(target, 'foo.bar.baz', callback)

 Adds a nested watcher. `callback` is always invoked with `this` as the context.

 If `target` is omitted, `this` is assumed.
 Thus the following two lines are equivalent:

-    this.watch('foo.bar.baz', callback)
+    this.subscribe('foo.bar.baz', callback)
-    this.watch(this, 'foo.bar.baz', callback)
+    this.subscribe(this, 'foo.bar.baz', callback)

 ## `unwatch`

-Removes all observations created via `this.watch`.
+Removes all observations created via `this.subscribe`.

-For more fine-grained watch-removal, hold onto the return value from `this.watch` and invoke its `remove` method.
+For more fine-grained watch-removal, hold onto the return value from `this.subscribe` and invoke its `remove` method.

 # Why aren't you just using signal combinators